rainad33r/BiomechanicalWheat2025/README.md

 Links will navigate you to specific portions of the project completed

 ### Physical Design

+For more information on the specifications that went into the physical design, please navigate to the [Physical Design Readme](/PhysicalDesign/README-physicalDesign.md)

 > Engineering drawings and references used when modelling the full design.
 Many are images taken straight from my notebook. </br>[Design Files](/PhysicalDesign/DesignFiles/)